GenetH/setghub_devops_learning/LEMP_STACK/lempserver_doc.md

 # LEMP Stack Setup on Ubuntu 24.04 LTS

-This guide describes the step-by-step process I followed to set up a LAMP stack on an Ubuntu server.
+This guide describes the step-by-step process I followed to set up a LEMP stack on an Ubuntu server.
 This environment, which includes Linux, Nginx, MySQL, and PHP , is essential for hosting websites and web applications.

 ## Step 0: Server Setup

-1. **Launch EC2 Instance:**
+1. **Launch EC2 Instance**
    I launched an EC2 instance of type **t2.micro** running **Ubuntu 24.04 LTS (HVM)** in the **us-east-1** region using the AWS console.

    ![Launch Instance](./self_study/images/ec2_create.png)
    ![Launch Instance](./self_study/images/ec2_instance.png)

-2. **Configure Security Group:**
+2. **Configure Security Group**

    To allow necessary traffic, I set up security rules to open HTTP (Port 80) to the world for web traffic and restrict SSH (Port 22) access to my IP for security reasons.

    ![Security Rules](./self_study/images/security-rule.png)

-3. **Create SSH Key Pair:**
+3. **Create SSH Key Pair**
    I created an SSH key pair named my-key for secure access, adjusted file permissions, and connected to the instance using the following commands:
      ```bash
      chmod 400 my-key.pem